ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 These were all great things!
 So why then was I so unhappy during that period of my life?
 Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09, and falling asleep on the couch after downing half a six-pack.

 Nights like these happened too frequently in my later twenties.
-And as proud of that time of life as I am, and the growth and independence I fostered, I still don't quite know how to frame the unique sadness I felt then.
+And as proud of that time of life as I am, and the growth and independence I fostered back then, I still don't quite know how to frame the unique sadness I felt.
 I think more than anything, I was just very blue.

 The kind of feeling that your life should be something else but it just isn't yet.